tauri-apps/tauri-action/README.md

 ## Creating a release and uploading the Tauri bundles

-`tauri-action` will create the GitHub release itself.
+In this example `tauri-action` will create the GitHub release itself.
 It will build and upload the app bundles to the newly created release.

 This is generally the simplest way to release your Tauri app.